kevinolega/homepage/schedule.md

 permalink: /schedule
 ---
 **monday**

 I'm working.
 I say no to all invitations.

 **tuesday**

 I'm working.
 I say no to all invitations.

 **wednesday**

-I'm working.
-I say no to all invitations in the morning but may be available in the afternoon.
+I'm working but may be available in the afternoon.

 **thursday**

 I'm running errands today but I may be open to a short meeting.

 **friday**

-I'm working.
-I say no to most meetings.
-I am also running errands today but may be open to a meeting within BF Parañaque or online.
+I am running errands today but may be open to a meeting within BF Parañaque or online.

 **saturday**

-Saturday is training day for me.
-I may be available in the afternoon.
-At six pm, I'm probably training at [PR City CrossFit](http://philippineislandliving.com/prcity) then I leave to hang out with my dog.
+Saturday is training day for me bur I may be available in the afternoon.

 **sunday**

 I'm in either Sucat or Alabang, playing with my dog, biking, drawing, going to church and seeing family.

 <iframe src="https://calendly.com/kevinolega/30min" width="100%" height="950" scrolling="no" frameborder="0"></iframe>